skanti/libcmaes/README.md

 #### eigen decomposition
 - O(N^3):  divide-and-conquer eigen decomposition.

+## TO-DO
+- [x] Optimize sampling of random variables.
+- [ ] Optimize binary search (with preservation of indices).
+- [ ] Avoid array resizing by allocating a sufficient reservation memory.
+- [ ] Incorporate on-line plotter.
+(In fact a plotter was available in a previous version, but I removed it because it required the ```boost``` library which let the compile time and indexing time of  explode.

 ## How-To install

-Just have a look at the CMake file.
+Have a look at the CMake file.
 Just run it with your individual paths.

 ## Dependencies
 - Intel MKL

+## Contact
+Feel free to contact me if you have questions or just want to chat about it.